Aleksandra Popovska: 1990s

 Aleksandra graduated at the Academy of Music in Skopje in 1997.
 During her studies she performed with female vocal trio (Emilija Lale and Ana Kostova) and collaborated as a session musician with almost all active Macedonian producers and composers from that period (Darko Dimitrov, Kokan Dimushevski, Valentino Skenderovski, Ilija Pejoski, Kire Kostov, etc..).
-She participated in recordings of over twenty CDs in different music genres with Macedonian artists such as TB Traceri, Arhangel, Karolina Gočeva, Erzana, Toše Proeski, Kaliopi, Igor Dzambazov, Tijana Dapčević, Vrčak, Rebeka, Biba Dodeva, and Adrian Gadza.
+She participated in recordings of over twenty CDs in different music genres with Macedonian artists such as TB Traceri, Arhangel, Karolina Gočeva, Erzana, Toše Proeski, Kaliopi, Igor Dzambazov, Tijana Dapčević, Vrčak, Marina Rebeka, Biba Dodeva, and Adrian Gadza.

 2000s

 In 2000(since), Aleksandra become a main vocalist in Dragan Dautovski Quartet, performing in more than twenty countries around the world.

 The quartet is mainly notable for their very distinctive style of music, which encompasses complex rhythms and lyric approach to the arrangements of Macedonian folk tunes.

 They released several albums and became popular in Macedonia and The Balkans.

 The success of both albums, Path of the sun and Razboj sparked an international interest in new Macedonian music.